mayank-hassija/mayank-hassija/README.md

 <!-- quote-start -->
 <div align="center">

-> *it was a favorite expression of theophrastus that time was the most valuable thing that a man could spend.*
+> *relationships are the hallmark of the mature person.*

 </div>
 <!-- quote-end -->